Sunscreen or Sunblock Which is Better for Your Skin in 2025?

 Spray sunscreen safety concerns stem from inhalation risks and inadequate coverage.

-• Spray sunscreen safety: Avoid inhaling mist; spray hands first, then rub onto skin.
+- Spray sunscreen safety: Avoid inhaling the mist; spray your hands first, then rub the sunscreen onto your skin.

 Waterproof vs. Water-Resistant Label Meanings